Griffon Bruxellois: Temperament

 The Griffon Bruxellois is known to display a visible air of self-importance.
 A Griffon should not be shy or aggressive, but they are very emotionally sensitive, and because of this, should be socialized carefully at a young age.
 Griffons should also be alert, inquisitive and interested in their surroundings.

 Griffons tend to bond with one human more than others, and are very good with children provided they are not teased.
 They are not very patient but love to play.
 Griffons tend to get along well with other animals in the house, including cats, ferrets, and other dogs.
-However, because they have no concept of their own relative size and may attempt to dominate dogs much larger than themselves.
+However, they have no concept of their own relative size and may attempt to dominate dogs much larger than themselves.

 Health

-Griffons have relatively few inherited health problems, but should still be tested for congenital defects, the most serious of which are Syringomyelia (SM) and Chiari-like malformation (CM).
-The typical life span of a Griffon is somewhere in the range of 10 to 15 years.
+Griffons should be tested for congenital defects, the most serious of which are Syringomyelia (SM) and Chiari-like malformation (CM).
+A 2024 UK study found a life expectancy of 13.3 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Birthing

 Griffons usually have no trouble whelping on their own, but sometimes complications can necessitate a Caesarean section.
 The size of a litter is anything from 1–10 puppies (average around 4–5).
 The size of the litter often determines the extent of these complications.
-When they are born, the puppies only weigh a few ounces (about 100 g) and are small enough to fit in the palm of an adult's hand.
+When they are born, the puppies weigh only a few ounces (about 100 g) and are small enough to fit in the palm of an adult's hand.

 Cleft palate

 One issue that is typically fatal for the puppies is having a cleft palate.
 It results in the puppy not receiving nourishment from the mother and eventually starvation.
 It is uncommon but, depending on the size of the cleft, it is possible for the puppy to survive.
-When it becomes older surgery can be done to close the hole.
+When it becomes older, surgery can be done to close the hole.